 3. Pour and enjoy.

-These tiny stainless measuring spoons make measuring stevia super easy.
+4. These tiny stainless measuring spoons make measuring stevia super easy.
+The second smallest spoon is 1/32 of a tsp which is “one scoop”‘s worth.

 You can use this method for making other nut-based milks as well – I personally haven’t made these (mainly since my son is allergic to all nuts except almond and macadamia – and those macadamias are super pricey!) but why not try your hand at: